vscode-kubernetes-tools/vscode-kubernetes-tools/debug-on-kubernetes.md

    2. Notes:
       * `dotnet` debugging is only supported for the `attach` scenario.
 The `launch` scenario is not yet supported.
       * If `ps` is not installed on the machine, than `dotnet` will show up in the debugger pick list.
 If `dotnet` is chosen it will give you an error message with a link to this page.
-      * The [C# for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) extension is powered by OmniSharp.
-Find out more information regarding remote debugging with OmniSharp [here](https://github.com/OmniSharp/omnisharp-vscode/wiki/Attaching-to-remote-processes).
+      * The [C# for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) extension provides remote debugging support.
+Find out more information regarding remote debugging [here](https://github.com/dotnet/vscode-csharp/blob/main/docs/debugger/Attaching-to-remote-processes.md).
       * In case of the `Kubernetes: Debug(Attach)` action is used for debugging, you might need to set the build root of your docker image in order to enable the debugger to map the symbols to your code.
       When you use a docker image to build your code (so the build root differs from the one on your local system) you should set the `vs-kubernetes.dotnet-source-file-map` parameter to add a sourceFileMap entry to the debug configuration.